-The Board takes cognizance of Recommendations 3.2 and 3.3 of the Code that the tenure of an independent director should not exceed a cumulative term of 9 years.
 The Company has in place, an Independence of Directors Policy which sets out the criteria for assessing the independence of independent directors.
 The Board will apply these criteria upon admission, annually and when any new interest or relationship develops.

-The Board seeks to strike an appropriate balance between tenure of service, continuity of experience and refreshment of the Board.
+The Board further takes cognizance of Recommendations 3.2 and 3.3 of the Code that the tenure of an independent director should not exceed a cumulative term of 9 years.
+However, the Board seeks to strike an appropriate balance between tenure of service, continuity of experience and refreshment of the Board.
 Although a longer tenure of directorship may be perceived as relevant to the determination of a director's independence, the Board recognises that an individual's independence should not be determined solely based on tenure of service.
 Further, the continued tenure of directorship brings considerable stability to the Board, and the Company benefits from directors who have, over time, gained valuable insight into the Group, its market and the industry.

-The independent directors have declared their independence, and the NC and the Board have determined, at the annual assessment carried out, that Mr Tan Keok Yin, YBhg Dato' Chew Kong Seng and YBhg Tan Sri Nik Mohamed bin Nik Yaacob who have served on the Board for more than 9 years remain objective and have continued to bring independent and objective judgement to Board deliberations and decision making.
+YBhg Tan Sri Nik Mohamed bin Nik Yaacob, an independent director and who has served on the Board for more than 9 years, has declared his independence, and the NC and the Board have determined, at the annual assessment, that he remains objective and has continued to bring independent and objective judgement to Board deliberations and decision-making.